crsdrw/effective-c-reading-group/Checklists.md

  14. What guarantees should the class make in terms of exception safety?
 (Item 29)
  15. Should the class be a class template?
 (Item 19)
  16. Does the class need a non-throwing `swap` (Item 25)
+ 17. Should the class implementation be hidden using pimpl idom or an interface?
+(Item 31)

 ### New Function Checklist ###
  1. Should it be `const`?
 (Item 3)